MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/code-sign-android.md

 Parameters:

 - **genkey** - command to generate a key.
-- **alias** - indicates the alias to be used in the future to refer to the keystore entry containing the keys that will be generated.
+- **alias** - indicates the alias to be used in the future to refer to the keystore entry containing the keys that are generated.
 - **keyalg** - key algorithm name.
 - **keystore** - the name of the keystore you're using.
 - **keysize** - the size of each key to be generated.